Designer/ Artisan Keiko Tagai

 First, most of us Japanese do not know how to put on a kimono, and we go to a shop that specializes in dressing people in kimono to put on a kimono, so we cannot put on a kimono by ourselves.

 Next, as for the price, in recent years, inexpensive mass-produced kimonos made of printed fabric and sewn with a sewing machine are also available, but kimonos made by traditional methods are all made by hand by specialized craftsmen who draw patterns with dyeing or gold leaf, and hand-sew.

-In Japan, unlike in the past, most people wear clothes nowadays, and there are few opportunities to wear kimono.
+Third, unlike in the past, most people in Japan now wear western clothes and rarely have the opportunity to wear a kimono.